 In her early 20s she started seeing a competent doctor, Walter Channing.
 He prescribed activity, travel, painting and drawing, which she loved.
 On Dec.
 4, 1833, Sophia left for Cuba, accompanied by her sister Mary.
 They returned in May 1835.
 The next year, Nathaniel Hawthorne came calling.

 Hawthorne had spent 12 years a virtual recluse in his family home in Salem after graduating from Bowdoin College.
 He was writing short stories and a novel, but to little public notice.
-He finally emerged after a good review from Henry Wadsworth Longfellow and prodding by Elizabeth Peabody.
-At the time she was living at her family's home, a block from Hawthorne.
+He finally emerged after a good review from Henry Wadsworth Longfellow after prodding by Elizabeth Peabody.
+At the time she was living at her family’s home, a block from Hawthorne.

 It wasn’t Sophia but Elizabeth who Hawthorne came to see.
 She reportedly urged Sophia to come downstairs and see him.
 “He is handsomer than Lord Byron!” she said.
 Sophia refused.
 “If he has come once he will come again” she said.

 She was right.
 Hawthorne continued to visit the Peabody household, courting Elizabeth.
 Or so everyone thought.